salehmontazeran/ice_breaker_langchainjs/README.md

-# Node.js + TypeScript Starter Template
+# Ice Breaker using LangchainJS